AI-generated

 Arguments of the Respondents

-• The prosecution argued that all elements of qualified theft were present: (1) taking of personal property (the check), (2) belonging to another (Mega Foam/Baby Aquino), (3) with intent to gain (presumed from unlawful taking and deposit to brother-in-law's account), (4) without the owner's consent (failure to remit), (5) without violence or intimidation, and (6) with grave abuse of confidence (petitioner was a collector).
+• All elements of qualified theft were established: (1) unlawful taking of personal property; (2) belonging to Mega Foam; (3) with intent to gain evidenced by the deposit into a relative's account; (4) without owner's consent; (5) without violence; and (6) with grave abuse of confidence arising from petitioner's position as collector

 Issues